NSO-developer/xran-demo/nso-setup.md

 # NSO Setup

 NSO is available for free download for non-production use.
-This introduction is how to setup a small NETCONF/YANG environment with NSO to excercise xRAN's YANG based management plane interface.
+This introduction is how to setup a small NETCONF/YANG environment with NSO to exercise xRAN's YANG based management plane interface.

 ## Download NSO